 Human perception of sound in real environments is complex fusion of many factors, which are investigated by divers research fields.
 Most approaches to assess and improve sonic environments (soundscapes) use a holistic approach.
 For example, in experimental psychology, subjective measurements usually involve the evaluation of a complete soundscape by human listeners, mostly through questionnaires.
-In contrast, psychoacoustic measurements try to capture low-level perceptual attributes in quantities, such as loudness.
+In contrast, psycho-acoustic measurements try to capture low-level perceptual attributes in quantities, such as loudness.
 However, these two types of soundscape measurements are difficult to link other than with correlational measures.
 We propose a method inspired by cognitive research to improve our understanding of the link between acoustic events and human soundscape perception.
 Human listeners process sound as meaningful events.
 Therefore, we developed a model to identify components in a soundscape that are the basis of these meaningful events.
 First, we select structures from the sound signal that are likely to stem from a single source.
-Subsequently, we use a model of human memory to predict the location at which a sound is recorded, and to identify the most likely events that constitute the components in the sound given the location.
+Subsequently, we use a model of human memory to identify the most likely events that constitute these components.